Tylannn/nf-core-consepopgen/docs/usage.md

 In this example, all individuals are from the same multi-sample VCF file (`wolves_all.vcf.gz`), but are assigned to three different populations (Yellowstone, Alaska, Mexico).
 The pipeline will automatically:

-1. Extract the relevant individuals for each population
+1. Split the VCF file by population (creating separate VCF files for each population)
 2. Create a populations file for PIXY
 3. Calculate within-population diversity (π) for each population
 4. Calculate between-population statistics (FST, Dxy) for all population pairs
+5. Calculate individual heterozygosity and inbreeding coefficient (Fis) for each individual within their population

 ### Column Descriptions